House, Chapel, Gardens

 What Happens During Community Prayers?

-• Evening and Night Prayer are usually sung.
+• Evening Prayers are usually sung.
 All are welcome to join in singing.

 The Gardens